KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 ---

-### 20.6 The Maker’s Trial — Ethical Dilemmas and the Humbling of Form
+### 20.6 The Maker's Trial — Ethical Dilemmas and the Humbling of Form

 The Maker faces the temptation
 of perfection distorted.